atishay/vscode-allautocomplete/README.md

 * When `AllAutocomplete.showCurrentDocument` = `false`, the index updates itself on each change to focussed editor.
 * When `AllAutocomplete.updateOnlyOnSave` = `true`, the index is updated only on save and open/close of documents.

-## Release Notes

-### 0.0.2
-Update description and icon.

-### 0.0.1
-Initial Release.
-Supports autocomplete based on all open files with real time updates.

 **Enjoy!**